 Just as some humans don't love to talk to everyone they see on the street, some dogs don't enjoy being pet by strangers.
 Others are fearful or stressed by certain types of people or clothing (men in hats, people wearing sunglasses, someone walking with a cane or umbrella), and being approached by someone can be extremely scary.
 Some dogs, especially younger pups can get so excited and overstimulated by their environment that they have a hard time behaving, which can cause them to get nippy and practice unwanted behaviors like jumping or barking.

-A dog bite is more likely if a dog is scared and feels like they can't run away, and unfortunately when they are on leash, they simply can't escape.
+A dog bite is more likely if a dog is scared and feels like they can't run away, and unfortunately, when they are on a leash, they simply can't escape.
 While the dog owner holds the most responsibility for not forcing their dog into uncomfortable situations, those of us who love dogs and just want to say hello can help set these dogs up for success.

 There is a right and a wrong way to approach and greet a dog.
 What we humans have to understand is that other people’s dogs are not there for our entertainment, and we are not entitled to their attention or affection.
-However, if you practice polite greeting etiquette and behavior, and the dog is showing signs that they would enjoy this type of interaction, by all means ask the owner if you can meet their dog!
+However, if you practice polite greeting etiquette and behavior, and the dog is showing signs that they would enjoy this type of interaction, by all means, ask the owner if you can meet their dog!

 How to Greet a Dog Politely